By Paul Taylor

 The powder works by adding thickness to your hair (by coating it) and also by hiding your scalp from showing (by coloring it).

-However, there are several potential problems with concealer products from the research and reviews I've read:
+Nevertheless, there are several other potential problems with concealer products from the research and reviews I've read:

 The official DermMatch website states that you can blend colors as you would with paint on a palette.

 Well, if you’re an artist, that might sound like fun trying to get it exactly right day after day.

 But, for the vast majority of people, I would expect such a fiddly, messy, time-consuming process is totally out of the question.

 So, unless you get lucky and your hair color matches exactly*¹, you could be in for a very frustrating time if you decide to use these products.

 *¹ Eight colors (DermMatch), nine (Toppik), ten (Nanogen) or even twelve (Mane) still might not be enough to get a perfect match straight away.
 And clearly you don’t want people you meet, or look at you, don't start staring at your hair thinking that there’s something not quite right.

 Just as wigs and dyed hair are sometimes very easy to spot, any mismatch in color can have the same effect.
 And, of course, the whole point of a concealer is to do just that, to conceal your hair loss from the world.